Study of the reactions $\bar{n} p \to 2\pi^{+}\pi^{-}$, $2\pi^{+}\pi^{-}\pi^{0}$, and $2\pi^{+}\pi^{-}2\pi^{0}$ using $J/\psi \to p \pi^{-}\bar{n}$

 To remove events from the reactions between $\bar{n}$ and $^{197}$Au/$^{9}$Be/$^{12}$C nuclei, we define the momentum of the proton in the $^{1}$H of the cooling oil as $P(p_\text{oil}) = |\vec{P}(2\pi^+\pi^-i\pi^0)-[\vec{P}(\ee)-\vec{P}(p)-\vec{P}(\pi^{-})]|$, where $\vec{P}$ represents the three-momentum of each particle in the lab frame.
-The $P(p_\text{oil})$ is around zero for signal processes but hundreds of MeV/$c$ for the background processes where protons originate from atomic nuclei with Fermi motion.
-To remove these background events, the requirements $P(p_\text{oil}) <$ 0.035~GeV/$c$, 0.040~GeV/$c$, and 0.045~GeV/$c$ are applied for $i = 0, 1$, and 2, respectively, optimized via using a figure of merit approach $S/\sqrt{S+B}$ where $S$ in the numerator is the signal yield from the DT MC and $S+B$ in the denominator is the number of events from the data sample.
+As shown in Fig.~\ref{fig:p_oil}, $P(p_\text{oil})$ is negligible for signal processes but hundreds of MeV/$c$ for the background processes where protons originate from atomic nuclei with Fermi motion.
+To remove these background events, the requirements $P(p_\text{oil}) <$ 0.035~GeV/$c$, 0.040~GeV/$c$, and 0.045~GeV/$c$ are applied for $i = 0, 1$, and 2, respectively, optimized using a figure of merit, $S/\sqrt{S+B}$, where $S$ in the numerator is the signal yield from the DT MC and $S+B$ in the denominator is the number of events from the data sample.

 For the signal process \nppi, the energy of $\bar{n}$ and a static $p$ is equivalent to that of $2\pi^{+}\pi^{-}i\pi^{0}$.
 Therefore, we define $\Delta E$ as the energy of $2\pi^{+}\pi^{-}i\pi^{0}$ after subtracting the energy of $\bar{n}$ and a static $p$.
 The number of DT events ($N_{\rm{DT}}$) is determined by fitting the $\Delta E$ distribution in data, which includes both $p\pi^{-}$ from the $J/\psi$ decay and $2\pi^{+}\pi^{-}i\pi^{0}$ from $\bar{n}p$ interaction, as given by: